 ReviewsTalk.com is a user-generated content platform for consumer reviews of businesses, contractors, and professionals.
-Like most user-generated bulletin board platforms, users are able to post a positive review or negative one about any topic they please, including the good and bad.
+Like most user-generated bulletin board platforms, users are able to post a positive review or negative one about any topic they please.
 When combined with anonymous reviews and insufficient verification and vetting procedures, such sites expose individuals to libelous and malicious abuse, posing a serious threat to you or your business’s reputation.

 If you or your business has been, or is being, maliciously attacked or defamed on ReviewsTalk.com, your professional livelihood may be in jeopardy.
 Unfortunately, customers and potential clients can be swayed even by a meritless review, causing them to seek out other businesses.

 Oftentimes, malicious and false reviews in question have been written by competing businesses or disgruntled customers, looking to sabotage your business or extort you.
 In an already highly-competitive business environment, don’t let fake reviews or reports severely damage you or your business’s bottom line, reputation, customer base, or future.

 If you or your business has been attacked and defamed online, the Northeast Ohio-based Internet defamation removal lawyers of Minc, LLC will fight for you.
 At Minc, LLC, we are confident in our ability to permanently remove defamatory and false posts, and boast a high success rate (all for a flat fee).
 To schedule a free confidential consultation, give us a call at (216) 373-7706, or make an appointment online by filling out our online contact form.
 We want to restore your reputation.